Blkalkin/CrystalBall/README.md

 - Clean up
 - Test toolhouse integration
 - Full run with our Data
-- Strech* Generating Data in batches with LLM.
+- Stretch* Generating Data in batches with LLM.